Ipswich Bay Advisors and Naples Bay Wealth Management Home

 If you are experiencing debt-related stress, you should consider attacking the root of the problem.
 Generally, it takes time to work down debt, but that doesn’t mean you can’t manage the stress during the interim period.3

-Developing a strategy to eliminate your debt is the first step to lowering stress, since the sense of control that a strategy gives you might furnish you with hope and optimism.
+Developing a strategy to eliminate your debt is the first step to lowering stress since the sense of control that a strategy gives you might furnish you with hope and optimism.

 It’s also important that you keep your debt worries in perspective.
 Remind yourself that debt may not permanently ruin your life.
-Writing in a journal can be helpful as an outlet to the worried thoughts that can cycle endlessly through your mind.
+Writing in a journal can be helpful as an outlet for the worried thoughts that can cycle endlessly through your mind.
 Seek social support—knowing that family and friends are in your corner can be a great source of strength.

 Finally, find time for laughter and extending small kindnesses—each unleashes wonderfully positive chemical reactions that are good for the soul and the body.

-2. MayoClinic.org, March 24, 2021
+2. MayoClinic.org, 2023

 3. This is a hypothetical example used for illustrative purposes only.
 It is not representative of any specific debt-reduction strategy or approach.